bryan-yongwon-kwon/crdb_wf/README.md

 ##### Test in Argo Workflows
 To test in Argo Workflows:
 1. Raise a pr.
 Your docker image will be uploaded to AWS ECR if all the checks pass.
 2. Go to AWS ECR and find your image in `storage-workflows`.
 Copy the URI.
+Or you can just replace the commit ID in the URI with your commit ID.

+   For example, in following URI `image: 611706558220.dkr.ecr.us-west-2.amazonaws.com/storage-workflows:7d619cef1cb228889d8001425efd26733c2bfd08` you can replace `7d619cef1cb228889d8001425efd26733c2bfd08` with your commit ID.
-3. Got to cluster-config repo.
+4. Got to cluster-config repo.
 Checkout `storage-workflows-test` branch.
 Add your template and specify the docker image URI to use it.
 Commit you changes.
-4. Go to [Argo CD](https://argocd.infra-control-plane.doordash.red/).
-Make sure it's in sync.
-If not, you can click `sync` button to trigger sync.
+5. Go to [Argo CD](https://argocd.infra-control-plane.doordash.red/).
+Click `sync` button to trigger sync.
-5. Then you should be able to find your template in [Argo Workflows](https://argo-workflows.infra-control-plane.doordash.red/workflows/storage-workflows?limit=50).
+6. Then you should be able to find your template in [Argo Workflows](https://argo-workflows.infra-control-plane.doordash.red/workflows/storage-workflows?limit=50).
-6. If you see errors, you can check `Containers` -> `Logs` to view logs.
+7. If you see errors, you can check `Containers` -> `Logs` to view logs.

 #### Hacks to test locally
 1. To test AWS functionalities using your local machine, we need to assume storage-admin role in staging.
 Make the changes as per [here](https://github.com/doordash/storage-workflows/blob/79432eb45d51c2908d98186531b8d7a50e8a1c67/storage_workflows/setup_env.py) to allow the same.